How To Upsell to Your E-commerce Customers

 Online reviews and customer engagements are the online equivalents of word-of-mouth referrals.
 The Consumer Content Report: Influence in the Digital Age report by Stackla found that user generated content is the most authentic and influential content.
 Developing trust and building rapport among your customers is important for your brand -it will help build customer loyalty.

 When recommended by their friends and family, customers are willing to go for more expensive, premium products and bundles.
 While as an e-commerce store you may not be able to always feature their friends or family, showing many positive reviews would increase customers’ confidence when making a purchase, and increase the likelihood of an upsell and cross-sell.
+You can make it convenient for your customers to share reviews by creating a QR Code for Google reviews and placing them on your product's packaging.

 Display social proof statistics such as quantity of available products, number of products sold, and number of users, as they emit trust signals to prospective buyers.
 Doing this would establish you as an authority in your industry.